dhis2/dhis2-docs/src/developer/web-api/metadata.md

 ### IndexableOnly filter for Tracked Entity Attributes

-For tracked entity attributes, there is a special filter In addition to the previous mentioned filtering capabilities.
+For tracked entity attributes, there is a special filter in addition to the previous mentioned filtering capabilities.
 Some of the Tracked Entity Attributes are candidates for creating a trigram index for better lookup performance.
 Using the *indexableOnly* parameter set to true, the results can be filtered to include only the attributes that are trigram indexable.